 Adrian Cochet, BSc.
 (Kin), M.P.T., T.P.I.
 Certified, B.D.N.

 Adrian Cochet is a movement professional with a passion for helping his patients improve their quality of life and performance through education and understanding of their injuries.
-His emphasis on patient centred care empowers his patients to be better, whatever their goals may be.
+His emphasis on patient-centred care empowers his patients to be better, whatever their goals may be.
 He holds a Bachelor of Science degree in Kinesiology (2014) and a Master of Science degree in Physical Therapy (2016) from the University of Saskatchewan.
-Since Last year’s golf workshop Adrian completed his TPI Level 1 Training in 2020 in order to improve his treatments with his golf clientele, and is looking forward to working with golfers in and around Saskatoon!
+Adrian has furthered his professional education in the areas of TPI Certified Golf certifications, Biomedical Dry Needling, and Orthopedic Manual and Manipulation Therapies.

-Adrian enjoys spending his time out in the community helping where he can.
-In his free time, Adrian volunteers at Rise Strength Lab, where he empowers strength athletes to perform at their best and also as a Sport First Responder performing sideline coverage for various university and community sporting events.
-His strong beliefs in prehabilitative physical assessments, strength and conditioning, along with a vast participation and knowledge of numerous sports (powerlifting, hockey, golf, track and field, and football) make his approach to physical therapy unique and effective.
+When he isn’t spending time with his amazing wife Courtney and his two children Griffin and Emery, Adrian enjoys spending his time out in the community helping where he can.
+In his free time, Adrian volunteers at Rise Strength Lab, where he empowers strength athletes to perform at their best.
+His strong beliefs in prehabilitative physical assessments, strength and conditioning, along with a vast participation and knowledge of numerous sports (golf, powerlifting, hockey, track and field, and football) make his approach to physical therapy unique and effective.